Hints 0 / 16

 Format your reply as a clean "Context:" block I can paste into other prompts.
 No commentary outside that block.

 Gemini will reply with a Context: block summarising your schema, sample rows, and any patterns it spots.
-Copy that whole reply.
-You'll paste it into every ladder prompt below as the == DATA CONTEXT == block.
+Keep that chat open.
+If you're using Gemini Canvas (recommended), it'll remember the data context for the rest of your session — every ladder prompt below builds on it.
+No need to re-paste each time.

-Step 2 — Know your prompt shape
+Step 2 — Set your project context (run once)

 == MY CURRENT CODE.GS ==